 Lindsay Franks (NC) is the mother to Pierce, a 23 week preemie.
 Despite the odds, Pierce overcame a 4.5 month NICU stay.
 Today he is a healthy and thriving toddler.
 Pierce works hard in daily therapy, but has already come so far.
 Lindsay blogs about her family on her Little Baby Pierce.
 In addition, she founded and runs Pierce's Project, a non-profit that supports families of micropreemies in the Charlotte, NC area.
 You can find her on Facebook or follow her on Twitter.

-Stephanie Goley (MA) is the mother of three children, full-time stay-at-home mom, part-time educator and military spouse.
-Her oldest child, Kai (6) was born full-term, but experienced a birth trauma causing significant brain damage.
+Stephanie Goley (MA) is the mother of three, full-time stay-at-home mom, part-time educator and military spouse.
+Her oldest child, Kai (6) was born full-term, but experienced birth trauma causing significant brain damage.
 He spent 17 days in the NICU and is diagnosed with cerebral palsy, dystonia, cortical visual impairment and seizure disorder.
-He is non-verbal and non-ambulatory, relying on others for all of his basic needs.
-A second son, Liam (4), daughter Addison (2) and husband Rob (who is a Senior Chief in the US Coast Guard) complete their family.
-She is interested in fitness and having fun adventures with her family.
-Stephanie is passionate about creating the best life possible for her son and seeking out alternative therapies to help develop his potential.
-She is currently adjusting to life on a new coast (transferring from CA to MA), with new specialists and a new climate.
-You can find Stephanie on Facebook and her personal blog about Kai, written about their family adventures from his perspective.
+He is non-verbal and non-ambulatory, relying on others for all his basic needs.
+Stephanie is interested in fitness and having fun adventures with her family.
+She is passionate about creating the best life possible for her son and seeking out alternative therapies to help develop his potential.
+You can find her on Facebook and her personal blog about Kai, written from his perspective.

 Melissa Haber (NY) is mother to Daphne, a surviving identical twin who was born at 27 weeks 4 days, moments after sister Leah passed away.
 Daphne was in the NICU for five long months, and had open-heart surgery to repair a congenital heart defect when she was six months old.
 At three years old, she continues to battle kidney disease and other delays related to her prematurity.
 Daphne is proud to have the greatest big sister in the world, six-year-old Lucy.
 The family lives outside of New York City.
 Melissa blogs regularly about life with a former micropreemie, parenting challenges, and loss and grieving.
 You can also follow her on Twitter.